GearoidReilly/Robo-Quest/README.md

 ### Prerequisites

 Before running the application, you will need to install the needed node js components.
-You will need to open the project folder in the command prompt and then type the following commands
+Open the robo-quest folder in the command line or open the server.js file in the backend folder and run the following commands.
 ```
-npm install node
+npm install express
-npm install --save @angular/material @angular/cdk @angular/animations
+npm install mongoose
-npm install --save hammerjs
+npm install cors
 ```
 to install the necessary components to run the app.